 Credit: LPP & B

 The Lake Placid Pub & Brewery has twice been voted Best Brewery in New York State at the TAP-NY Brewery Festival, and its flagship “Ubu Ale” microbrew (named, adorably, after a regular customer’s chocolate lab) has swept up awards right and left almost every year for more than a decade.
 The beer picked up notice ever since some White House interns bought it for then-President Clinton, who liked it so much he ordered three cases!
-You can try the Ubu and other beers on tap, as well as tasty pub fare like barbacoa nachos, wings, pizza, and even beer battered fried fish at the three-story bar/restaurant.
+You can try the Ubu and other beers on tap, as well as tasty pub fare like serrano chicken nachos, wings, pizza, and even beer battered fried fish at the three-story bar/restaurant.
 The third floor, dubbed “The Hop Loft,” has a gorgeous view overlooking Mirror Lake.

 5. Catskill Brewery, Livingston Manor (Catskills)